 22. Attend a Free Event at the Library

 If you’re looking to get out of the house for a while, see what events are occurring at your local library.
 Either check their website or stop in.
 There may be free craft activities for the kids, storytime, or other workshops, like creative writing or poetry for adults.
 Some of the events will be based on the current season, which is nice.

-Libraries also tend to break up events based on age group, so there’s something for everyone to do, whether it’s movie afternoon with popcorn for teens or finger painting for young kids.
+Libraries also tend to break up events based on age group, so there’s something for everyone to do, whether it’s movie afternoons with popcorn for teens or finger painting for young kids.
 Here’s a handy list of all of the public libraries in the country – https://librarytechnology.org/libraries/uspublic/.

 Most kids like to head outside for various fall activities, whether it’s to play with friends or for extracurricular sports.
 Add some spice to their outing with a scavenger hunt.
-Pack some hike-friendly snacks, print off a great fall scavenger hunt list, and have a fun discovery day!
+Pack some hike-friendly snacks, print off a great fall scavenger hunt list, and have a fun discovery day.
 If you’re up for it, take a look through National Geographic’s list of the 10 Best Family-Friendly Trails.

 Gather around the fire pit outside in the evenings and tell stories and catch up with loved ones.
 You can also roast pumpkin seeds, hot dogs, marshmallows, and watch the sun set.

 When leaves start falling, don’t miss the opportunity to rake up a pile to jump in.
 This is also a great way to get the kids to help with raking on weekends because it won’t seem like a chore at all.

 26. Embrace Nature and Hike Through a Beautiful State Park

 Many national and state parks are free to visit and offer breathtaking views.
 From hiking trails and hills to bridges and waterfalls, there’s so much to see, so plan a trip to your nearest state or national park this fall.
 Some parks even offer free guided tours, along with maps and other resources, to help you make the most of your visit.